 Prepaid Cards.
 Redbird is out of the picture, but American Express has us covered with Bluebird and a line of Serve prepaid cards.
-Amex Serve can be loaded with a PIN-enabled gift card at Walmart, Rite Aid, Dollar General, and Family Dollar stores.
-However, where you can load your card will depend on the type of PIN-enabled Visa or MasterCard gift card you’re using…
+You can load Amex Serve with PIN-enabled gift cards at Walmart, Rite Aid, Dollar General, and Family Dollar stores.
+However, where you can load your card will depend on the type of PIN-enabled gift card you’re using…

 Visa and MasterCard Gift Cards.
 Visa and MasterCard gift cards can still be purchased with a mile-earning credit card.
-Fees range from $3.95 – $5.95 for cards in $500 denominations and there are several suppliers, depending on the type of card you want to buy.
-The safest type of Visa gift card are Metabank cards, which can be purchased mainly at grocery stores and office supply stores.
-They typically carry a $5.95 fee and the PIN is the same as the last four digits of the gift card.
+Fees range from $3.95 – $5.95 for cards in $500 denominations.
+There are several suppliers, depending on the type of card you want to buy.
+The safest types of Visa gift card are Metabank cards.
+You can purchase these mainly at grocery stores and office supply stores.
+They typically carry a $5.95 fee and the PIN is the same as the last four digits of the card.
 These gift cards are ideal because they can be used to purchase money orders anywhere debit cards are accepted, including Walmart.

 The most lucrative option is buying $500 Visa gift cards at OfficeMax or Office Depot with a credit card like the Chase Ink Plus, which earns 5 points per $1 at office supply stores.
 So far, this has been a hit-or-miss situation, with some people reporting success and others encountering hard-coded registers or uncooperative cashiers.
 The great thing about these Metabank Visa gift cards at OfficeMax is that even though the card packaging advertises a fee of $5.95, they ring up at $3.95.
 This could change, but either way, this is the cheapest way to earn miles through gift card purchases.